bearerlab/memri-ela-vs-std/02_roi_analysis/README.md

 # Region of interest analysis of MEMRI signal intensities and c-fos IHC cell count data

 ## Overview
-This section contains scripts for ROI Measurements from MEMRI Images, and other scripts for the analysis of these images and correlations with c-fos+ staining in micrographs.
+This section contains R markdown files used in the analysis of ROIs from MEMRI images and their correlations with measurements from  micrographs of c-fos+ stained cells.

 **Associated Figures/Tables:**
 - Figure 3-4 (ROI comparisons of signal intensity magnitudes, and Comparisons to c-fos+ staining)